Doctors and nurses

 Registering with a doctor in Oxford

-You need to register with your college doctor (or chosen GP/private medical practice) in Oxford as you are deemed to be a resident of the city during your studies.
 Should you have a long-term health condition, it is possible for your college doctor to liaise with other health practitioners who know you and your medical history well.
-At any practice it is normally possible for you to choose to consult either a male or a female doctor.
+It is normally possible for you to choose to consult either a male or a female doctor.
 Like all doctor-patient relationships, those between college doctors, college nurses and students are confidential.
-If you are not entitled to free NHS treatment you may register with your college doctor as a private patient.

 If you are unsure whether you are entitled to treatment under the NHS, check with the Department of Health, Room 4W04b Quarry House, Quarry Hill, Leeds LS2 7UE.
-Tel: 0113 2545819 or email: overseasvisitors@dh.gsi.gov.uk.
+Tel: 0113 2545819 or email: [email protected].

 College nurses